-Once a directed study advisor has been selected, the advisor will request from the faculty secretary the link to the Directed Study Proposal form be sent to both the pastor and professor (provided as a Google form).
+Once a directed study advisor has been selected, the advisor will request from the continuing education department the Directed Study Proposal form be sent to both the pastor and professor (provided as a Microsoft form).
 That form will include:

 - a concise statement of the goal of the directed study;

 - what he proposes to be the tangible final product of his study (a paper, a ministry tool, etc.); and

 - a proposed due date for the study’s completion.